JackSzwergold/Cheat-Sheets/content/Developing With MAMP 3.md

 	/Applications/MAMP/bin/php/php5.4.10/lib/php

 And check the size.
 By default it is usually about 14MB in size.
 But after this upgrade process it will grow to about 100MB in size.

-***

-*Developing With MAMP 2.1.4 • Part 3: Upgrading the PHP Pear Library in MAMP (c) by Jack Szwergold; written on February 17, 2014.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*

 [1]: http://us3.php.net/phpinfo "Info on phpinfo()."
 [2]: http://unixhelp.ed.ac.uk/CGI/man-cgi?which "Info on the Unix 'which' command."